-The College provides an amount equaling four full scholarships annually in this category.
+The College provides approximately 30 scholarships annually.
 These scholarships are awarded upon recommendation of the Director of Financial Aid.
-Each year there are approximately 30 recipients, and individual awards for international students usually range from \$1,000 to \$4,000.
+An individual award for international students is \$2,000.
 For renewal, the recipient must be continuously enrolled full-time and remain in good academic standing.